Dyalog/HMon/docs/HMON.md

 Dyalog does not provide any application that uses the interface other than a sample.

-The interface is for a _monitor_ and only allows the client to _observe_ what is going on inside the interpreter to which it is attached, not control it in any way.
+The interface is for a _monitor_ and currently only allows the client to _observe_ what is going on inside the interpreter to which it is attached, not control it in any way.